Content Policy

 • LWIAs may not charge not-for-profit organizations for advertising services on Illinois workNet.

-All local information published to the portal must support the goals of the portal.
-Event information or services that are provided to the community to support finding a job, exploring careers and education/training, and locating work support information can be published to the portal.
+All local information published in the portal must support its goals.
+Event information or services provided to the community to support finding a job, exploring careers and education/training, and locating work support information can be published in the portal.

 Information published on the portal can come from any of the following entities:

-• Federal, state and local government offices and nonprofit community-based agencies that provide a community service
+• Federal, state, and local government offices and nonprofit community-based agencies that provide community service

-• Organizations such as professional organizations, churches, social clubs, social or fraternal organizations and civic groups that offer a service for the community-at-large which is not restricted to their members
+• Organizations such as professional organizations, churches, social clubs, social or fraternal organizations, and civic groups that offer a service for the community at large that is not restricted to their members

-• For profit businesses that offer a unique service which is not widely offered by the nonprofit community, such as board and care facilities, sober houses, companies that modify motor vehicles to accommodate drivers with disabilities
+• For-profit businesses that offer a unique service that is not widely offered by the nonprofit community, such as board and care facilities, sober houses, and companies that modify motor vehicles to accommodate drivers with disabilities

 • Comprehensive and specialized information and referral services